Hypergraph Two-Coloring in the Streaming Model: Our results

 \subsection{Randomized streaming algorithms:}

 We show that a version of the delayed recoloring algorithm can be implemented in the streaming model, and provides essentially the same guarantees as the original algorithm.
 Let $s^R(\V, \q,\n)$ be the minimum space used by a randomized (one-pass) streaming algorithm that on receiving an $\n$-uniform hypergraph $H$ on $\V$ vertices and $\q$ hyperdges with probability at least $\frac{3}{4}$ (say) produces a proper two-coloring of $H$ (or declares failure).
-We suppose that each vertex is represented using $B$ bits, and each edge is represented as an $\n$-tuple of vertices.
+We suppose that each vertex is represented using $B$ bits, and each hyperedge is represented as an $\n$-tuple of vertices.

 \begin{theorem} $s^R(\V, \frac{1}{10}\sqrt{\frac{\n}{\ln \n}} 2^\n, \n) = O(\V B)$.
 Furthermore, the corresponding randomized algorithm maintains a coloring of the vertices encountered, and updates this coloring in time $O(\n \V B)$ per hyperedge.
-If the hypergraph has at most $\frac{1}{10}\sqrt{\frac{\n}{\ln \n}} 2^\n$ hyperedges, then with high probability the two-coloring is valid.
-If the two-coloring being maintained valid, the algorithm declares failure (the algorithm never outputs an invalid coloring). \end{theorem}
+If the hypergraph has at most $\frac{1}{10}\sqrt{\frac{\n}{\ln \n}} 2^\n$ hyperedges, then with probability at least $3/4$, the two-coloring is valid \footnote{This can be amplified to any constant, with a corresponding constant factor increase in the space requirement.}.
+If the two-coloring being maintained is invalid, the algorithm declares failure (the algorithm never outputs an invalid coloring). \end{theorem}